alirezabj/Part4-Exercise4/README.md

     }

     /**
-     * Creates handlers for all files in the extracted folder.
+     * creates handlers for all files in the extracted folder
-     *
-     * @return A list of handlers for processing the extracted files.
+     * @return a list of handlers for processing the extracted files
-     * @throws IOException In case of any I/O errors.
+     * @throws IOException In case of any I/O errors */ protected List<Handler<X>> createHandlers() throws IOException {
-     */
-    protected List<Handler<X>> createHandlers() throws IOException {
         try (final var stream = Files.list(tempDirectory)) {